 – As good as new, perfectly functioning power soft top

-– air conditioning, cruise control, wooden Nardi steering wheel
+– Air conditioning, cruise control, 3-spoke Nardi wooden steering wheel

-– plenty of new spare parts installed according to previous owner
+– Numerous new parts installed according to the previous owner

 Unbeatably prestigious, horrendously expensive, and when the chips are down, also amazingly fast – that’s the coupé version of Mercedes-Benz’s S-class from the W126 series.
 It comes as no surprise that this became the transport of choice not only for successful businesspeople, but also for characters of a more dubious reputation, temporarily tarnishing the image of what is undoubtedly one of the best-engineered cars of its era.
 Even by today’s standards, performance and ride quality are simply superb.